 Native Apple Watch Sleep Tracking

-With the release of watchOS 7 last year, Apple Watch now officially supports sleep tracking without needing a third-party application.
+With the release of watchOS 7 in 2020, Apple Watch added official support for sleep tracking without needing a third-party application.

 We went hands-on with the experience when it was released, explaining that Apple is tying Apple Watch sleep-tracking capabilities in with new iPhone features such as Wind Down and Wake Up for a seamless cross-device experience.